fog/fog/lib/fog/rackspace/docs/auto_scale.md

 #### Example Request

-To request a list of volume types:
+To request a list of auto scale groups:

 	response = service.list_groups